gustavogmoraes/Feudalism/README.md

 This repository’s own content is MIT licensed.
 See LICENSE.

+### Why no Flash Player EXE?

+There used to be a standalone Adobe Flash “Projector” executable (`flashplayer_sa.exe`) that could run SWF files directly.
+It is not required here because the game runs via Ruffle in your browser.
+To avoid redistributing proprietary binaries and to keep the repo clean, we removed the EXE and added it to `.gitignore`.

+If you still want the legacy projector for personal testing, search for “Adobe Flash Player projector content debugger” from official sources and use it at your own risk.
+Again, it’s not needed for this setup.

 ## GitHub

 To publish this repo on GitHub using GitHub CLI: